 She was born in Sparta, Georgia, the daughter of a Black woman and a white farmer, Henry Hunt.
 Her father served in the Confederate Army during the Civil War.
 He did not live with his eight children but he did help to pay for Adella’s education at Sparta’s Bass Academy and at Atlanta University.
 In 1883, young Hunt taught at the American Missionary School before joining Booker T. Washington and Olivia Davidson at the Tuskegee Institute.

 learn more*Simon Atkins was born on this date in 1863.
 He was a Black educator and administrator.
-Born to two former slaves, Simon Green Atkins was born on a farm in North Carolina rented by his former master, Capt.
-E. Bryan.
-In 1880, Atkins began his education in Haywood, NC, where he progressed to the top of […]
+Born to two former slaves, Simon Green Atkins was born on a farm in North Carolina that was rented by his former master, Captain E. Bryan.
+In 1880, Atkins began his education in Haywood, NC, where he progressed to the […]

 learn more*John Wesley Gilbert was born on this date in 1863.
 He was a Black archaeologist, educator, and missionary to the Congo.
 Gilbert was born enslaved in Hephzibah, Georgia, though he grew up near Augusta.
-He was named after John Wesley, the founder of Methodism.
-Until he left Georgia, Gilbert “spent half the year on the […]
+He was named after John Wesley, the founder of the Methodist Church.
+Until he left Georgia, Gilbert “spent half the year […]

 learn moreOn this date, we mark the birth of Kelly Miller in 1863.
 He was a Black historian and educator, born in Winnsboro, S.C. to a mother who was a slave and his father a Confederate soldier.